rjaros/kvision-examples/README.md

 ## Mini template

 A minimal KVision application with simplified build configuration.
-A perfect project for quick start.
+A perfect project for a quick start.

 ## Template

 An application template.
-It does nothing, but includes all dependencies to develop KVision applications with all supported components (including unit tests).
+It includes all dependencies to develop KVision applications with all supported components (including unit tests).
 A perfect starting point for a new application.

 [See live demo](https://rjaros.github.io/kvision-examples/template/)

 ## Hello World

-A very simple application with almost no optional modules.
+A very simple application with internationalization.

 [See live demo](https://rjaros.github.io/kvision-examples/helloworld/)